 : Japanese sedge

-: Native to coastal areas of northeastern Asia.
-First observed in the United States, at Island Beach, New Jersey in 19209.
+: First observed in the United States, at Island Beach, New Jersey in 19209.
 Later planted for dune stability, trampling resistance and disease and fungal resistance.

 : Perennial, stout, coarse, growing up to 1 foot tall and with an overall yellow-green color.
 Forms extensive colonies through rhizomes.